underworld-geodynamics-cloud/self-managing-jupyterhub/README.md

 This is a template repository that can be copied or forked to run a particular droplet.

+## How to use this template

 ## Nbgitpuller

 To make a "binder-like" link to a repository on a droplet that you have set up, you can do this:

+You can launch this example to try it out by clicking on this link.
+Your work is persistent.

 http://128.199.153.60/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FANU-RSES-Education%2Fdroplet-template&urlpath=tree%2Fdroplet-template%2FStartHere.ipynb&branch=master

+## Setup instructions for Digital Ocean

+## Setup instructions for the juypterhub you have installed